 These tables are the big boys of the D series.
 Comes with or without the stacker spindle (price difference).
 If you don't use the stacker option you basically have a D3 with a taller dust cover.
 I currently have two of these tables available.

 1977-1978 full-auto direct drive beauty.
 Nice heavy machine with great aesthetics and performance.
 Thoroughly gone through, plug and play ready.
 Grab yourself a stacker spindle for a serious old school look!
-One in stock
+Sold Out

 $250 / $330